aaronnedelacruz/aaronnedelacruz/README.md

 - **Camarin Elementary School (2010-2016)**
   - Graduated with Academic Honors

-## Relevant Experience:
+## Relevant Experience

-  **Intern**
+### Intern
 Simplevia Technologies Inc. · Internship
 Oct 2025 – Mar 2026 · 6 mos
 Makati, National Capital Region, Philippines · Remote

 - Worked on the design and development of a web-based environmental compliance monitoring system for registered economic zone enterprises
 - Handled UI/UX design and prototyping for at least 18 system modules, focusing on usability, consistency, and alignment with system requirements
 - Created responsive mobile design counterparts to ensure cross-device accessibility
 - Assisted in front-end development by implementing and integrating functional web pages under supervisor-assigned tasks

+### Capstone Project
-  **StudySync: A Collaborative Flashcard and Quiz Application with Chat Room Integration" (Capstone)** Developed with fellow programmers, this mobile-first application enables:
+**StudySync: A Collaborative Flashcard and Quiz Application with Chat Room Integration** · Jun 2026

+- Developed with fellow programmers, this mobile-first application enables:
-  - Creation, editing, and sharing of flashcards and quizzes (multiple choice and enumeration).
+  - Creation, editing, and sharing of flashcards and quizzes (multiple choice and enumeration)
-  - Flexible content creation from images, AI-generated prompts, scanned documents via camera, PDF files, and manual input.
+  - Flexible content creation from images, AI-generated prompts, scanned documents via camera, PDF files, and manual input
-  - Real-time collaboration through group chat and study sessions.
+  - Real-time collaboration through group chat and study sessions
-  - Hosting of live quizzes within group chats to promote interactive learning, friendly competition, and collective review.
+  - Hosting of live quizzes within group chats to promote interactive learning, friendly competition, and collective review

 ## Seminars & Trainings